Garratt Lane: Transportation

 Garratt Lane is one of three major north–south routes in south-west Inner London, i.e. between the Lambeth/Southwark south bank areas and the gradual widening and receiving of local roads to the arterial A3, west of Wandsworth.
 The Lane follows a bank of the River Wandle so has quite a consistent rise as with the parallel A218 on the higher, western bank.
 Industries grew up in the 18th and 19th centuries along this east bank, which led to its prominence.
 A 1741 map of Rocque shows a road with a near identical orientation, which strongly implies the road had early origins.
 A 1786 map shows and names Garratt Lane running approximately on its present route.
-This map also shows two lanes that intersect named: Half Farthing (now Allfarthing) and Burnt Wood (now one word).
+This map also shows two lanes that intersect named: Half Farthing (now Allfarthing) and Burnt Wood (now Burntwood).
 The sub-settlement on its length was Garratt Green, Wandsworth.

 In 1803 the first commercial railway in Britain was opened along much of the northern section.
 This was the Surrey Iron Railway which connected the Thames at Wandsworth with these industries, and those in Merton and Croydon.
 No sign remains of the railway which was horse-drawn.

 Public transport in the form of horse buses was placed on the street in the latter part of the 19th century, and in 1903 the London County Council (LCC) extended and electrified the tramways.
 The trams started at the Thames near Westminster and went west and southwest on three route, one through Clapham Junction to Wandsworth, another through Brixton to Streatham, and one through Balham to Wimbledon.
 The routes through Garratt Lane connected all three with the focal point being Tooting.

 When the London Passenger Transport Board was formed in 1933 to control all of London's transport, route 12 (from Tooting to London Bridge via Wandsworth & Battersea) and route 30 (from Tooting to Shepherd's Bush via Putney) ran the length of Garratt Lane.
 These routes were transformed to trolleybus (612 and 630) routes in 1937 with conversion to bus service in the 1960s (No 44 & 220 (later replaced by the 270) respectively) as London's tram services were discontinued.
 Garratt Lane is served along its length by TfL bus routes 44, 77, and 270.
 Routes G1, 155, 264, 280 and 493 serve the southern end, with the G1 continuing to Battersea via St George's Hospital and Burntwood Lane, and the remainder terminating at St George's Hospital.
 Routes 28 and 220 terminate at Southside Wandsworth at the northern end of Garratt Lane.

 The South West Main Line serves Garratt Lane at Earlsfield and the nearest London Underground station is Tooting Broadway, just opposite the south end of Garratt Lane at the junction of the A24 and A217.